From Solopreneur to Startup: Building Your Support Team on a Budget

 You’re used to handling everything as a solopreneur.
 But if you want to be a successful business, you need to shift to a leadership mindset.
 And that means letting go in the right areas.

-The shift can be challenging.
-After all, you built everything from scratch yourself.
+The shift from doer to leader is the hardest part, and the most important.
 Your business is like your baby!
 But true leadership isn’t about doing less.
 It’s about doing what matters most.

 Once you start thinking like a leader, others can be more empowered to take ownership of their tasks.
 This means you’ll have more time to focus on strategizing, innovating, and nurturing partnerships with clients, which can lead to the growth of your business.